 It is primarily used as a fruit snack or salad.
 It is eaten young, mature green or when ripe - bright yellow/orange (i.e eaten at any stage of its development) and it grows naturally in the fields and also in the bush.

 Care and Growing Instructions

-> In frost areas, sow under cover in seed trays in early spring.
+In frost areas, sow undercover in seed trays in early spring.
 Plant out after last frosts.
 Sow indoors in 16-cell plug trays about 5-6mm deep, 1–2 seeds/cell, 3–4 weeks before transplanting.
-Keep temperature above 21°C day and 16°C night with heat pad underneath plug trays.
+Keep the temperature above 21°C days and 16°C night with a heating pad underneath plug trays.
 Transplant 30cm apart.
 Do not disturb roots when transplanting.

-> In frost free areas sow directly into the soil in early spring.
-However, wait until soil is warm, at least 21°C. Cucumber seeds will not germinate at a soil temperature below 14°C. Sow 2 seeds per 30cm.
+In frost-free areas sow directly into the soil in early spring.
+However, wait until the soil is warm, at least 21°C. Cucumber seeds will not germinate at a soil temperature below 14°C. Sow 2 seeds per 30cm.

-> Single Plants: 60cm each way (minimum)
+Single Plants: 60cm each way (minimum)